 Seashore Nature Trail 50KRace Information

-A refund less $15 is available until October 1st.
-NO REFUNDS after October 1st.
+A refund less $25 is available until August 31.
+NO REFUNDS begining September 1st.
 NO TRANSFERS, NO DEFERRALS.
 Please do not ask.
-A waitlist is available and runners will be added from the waitlist until December 13th.
+A waitlist is available and runners will be added from the waitlist until December 18th.